jundalisay/superblist/content/en/research/smith/jurisprudence/part-1/section-2/chapter-1b.md

 When a country is conquered by savages, they indulge in brutality.
 Polygamy is a kind of brutality, as there is no established law.
 It never took place in ancient Carthage or Rome, though it takes place in Turkey.

 In every country, freedom removes polygamy.

 There is nothing that free men will less submit to than a monopoly of this kind, but despotism is always favourable to polygamy.

 Montesquieu is in favour of polygamy because in some countries women are marriageable at 8 or 9 years old, and are old and withered at 20.

-{{< q a="mont" >}}
+{{< q a="Montesquieu" >}}
 When they have their beauty they cannot have much understanding.

 When their understanding increases, their beauty is gone Consequently, they cannot long be agreeable companions.
 So a husband needs more than one wife.
 It might be their custom to deflower infants.
 {{< /q >}}

 But this fact is not well attested.